 Interest Rate Risk.
 Generally, the value of fixed income securities will change inversely with changes in interest rates.
 As interest rates rise, the market value of fixed income securities tends to decrease.
 Conversely, as interest rates fall, the market value of fixed income securities tends to increase.
+This occurs because new debt securities are likely to be issued with higher interest rates as interest rates increase, making the old or outstanding debt securities less attractive.
 This risk will be greater for long-term securities than for short-term securities.
 Changes in government intervention may have adverse effects on investments, volatility, and illiquidity in debt markets.
+Interest rate changes can be sudden and unpredictable.
+In addition, short-term and long-term rates are not necessarily correlated to each other as short-term rates tend to be influenced by government monetary policy while long-term rates are market driven and may be influenced by macroeconomic events (such as economic expansion or contraction), inflation expectations, as well as supply and demand.